zunzer/differential-privacy-for-real-world-geospatial-systems/README.md

 The application will start a web server running on localhost.
 To access it, follow this URL: [localhost:8050](localhost:8050).
 If this does not work, see the console output of the application for the correct URL.

+### Manually executing the SQL-functions
 To deploy the functions provided in `private_functions.sql`, simply execute the individual commands on your database with a SQL-Editor of your choice.
 When working with the functions directly within a SQL-Editor, make sure to activate the env beforehand, using this SQL-command:
 ```
 SELECT activate_python_venv('/your/path/.venv');
 ```
+To execute the functions, make sure that the epsilon value is entered as a floating point number, e.g. 12.0.

 ## Dashboard python scripts
 ### app.py